barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 ## 11. Capability Registry & Agent Contracts
 - Capability metadata now lives alongside each agent (for example `packages/flex-agents-server/src/agents/marketing/strategist-social-posting.ts`); the module exports the capability payload with facet-based `inputContract` / `outputContract` arrays alongside prompt assets.
+- Every registration must include an explicit `kind` drawn from `{ structuring, execution, validation, transformation, routing }`.
+The registry persists this value (`flex_capabilities.kind`), CRCS rows and planner prompts echo it verbatim, and heuristic inference has been removed to prevent domain-leaking guesses based on names or summaries.
 - A Nitro startup plugin consumes these exports and POSTs them to `/api/v1/flex/capabilities/register`, exercising the same validation/logging path as external registrants, and re-registers on an interval (`FLEX_CAPABILITY_SELF_REGISTER_REFRESH_MS`, default 5 minutes) to keep heartbeat status active.
 - `PlannerService` uses the registry to resolve capabilities by matching facet coverage alongside envelope-driven channel/format hints surfaced from TaskEnvelope inputs and planner policies.
 - `ContextBuilder` translates high-level objectives (for example “two variants”) into per-agent instructions so strategists craft briefs and writers fill slots without code changes.
 - Agents continue to rely on natural-language prompts but receive machine-readable facet contracts and validation hints alongside human context.
 - The registry service (`packages/flex-agents-server/src/services/flex-capability-registry.ts`) caches active entries in memory with a configurable TTL (`FLEX_CAPABILITY_CACHE_TTL_MS`) and automatically marks records inactive once their heartbeat timeout elapses.
+- Capability registrations may now include optional `postConditions: FacetCondition[]` arrays mirroring the TaskEnvelope `goal_condition` contract.
+The registry normalizes each predicate through the shared [Condition DSL Parser & Validation](../condition-dsl.md#condition-dsl-parser--validation), persists both the submitted DSL (`post_conditions_dsl_json`) and compiled metadata (`post_conditions_compiled_json`) in `flex_capabilities`, and rejects malformed facet/path pairs with descriptive errors before caching the record.
+- Active capability snapshots (`listActive`, `getCapabilityById`) expose the compiled `postConditions` payload alongside a `metadata.postConditionGuards` summary, while CRCS rows and SSE scaffolds include a `{ facet, path, expression }` list so planners and operator tooling can state which facets each predicate guards.
+SSE `plan_requested` / `plan_generated` payloads surface these details via `crcs.rows`, keeping operator dashboards in lockstep with the planner prompt tables.
+- The registry’s `computeCrcsSnapshot()` helper assembles the Comprehensive Relevant Capability Set (CRCS) ahead of every planner request by walking the facet-capability graph: capabilities only appear if they lie on at least one path from an available envelope/run-context input facet to a required output or goal-condition facet.
+Each capability row is annotated with `reasonCodes` (`path`, `policy_reference`, `goal_condition`), missing pinned capability IDs are reported, and the planner prompt/telemetry layers consume the snapshot to keep capability tables concise without hiding policy-critical entries. `PolicyNormalizer`, `PlannerValidationService`, and `ContextBuilder` treat missing pinned capabilities as hard errors, forcing replans or operator escalation before execution proceeds.
 - Facet declarations are validated against the shared catalog at registration time; the registry compiles merged JSON Schemas, persists `input_facets` / `output_facets` coverage hints, and rejects unknown facets or direction mismatches before capabilities become available.
 - Legacy `defaultContract` fallbacks have been removed—registrations must provide explicit facet-backed `outputContract` payloads and the registry persists the compiled JSON Schema as the single source of truth.
 - The database layer persists metadata to the shared `flex_capabilities` table (Drizzle schema + migration), keyed by `capability_id` with timestamps for `registered_at`, `last_seen_at`, and rolling `status` (`active`/`inactive`).